maidsafe/self_encryption/nodejs/README.md

 ### Workflow

-Use the 'JS publish to NPM' workflow (`nodejs-publish.yml`) to publish the package from `main` or a tag.
+Use the 'JS publish to NPM' workflow (`nodejs-publish.yml`) to publish the package from `master` or a tag.
 This workflow has to be manually dispatched through GitHub.